-You can encourage people to sign up for your list by providing them with a freebie like a checklist or mini eBook.
-Also be sure to place your subscribe button in visible areas on your blog.
+You can encourage people to sign up for your list by providing them with a freebie like a checklist or a mini eBook.
+Also, be sure to place your subscribe button in visible areas on your blog.

 To host my list, I use a platform called ConvertKit and I love how robust it is when it comes to tagging my audience into categories based on their interests, sending automatic welcome emails, their easy to set up sign up forms that I embed throughout my blog (you'll see one at the end of this post - I hope you'll sign up!) and much more.